Home

 Yeh, well I don't pray to my old dad,

-or he'd think I'd gone raving mad.
+or he would think I'd gone raving mad.

 It's barmy, so it is,